ljc-codes/toucan/README.md

 All service config is done within, toucan/config.

 1) Toucan features GCP cloud build / cloud run yaml files for CICD.
-   CICD configuration can be found in 'server.cloudbuild.yaml' file.
+   Project configuration can be found in 'server.cloudbuild.yaml' file.
    IAM configuration and repo triggers are then required.

 2) Toucan.yaml - General configuration for services and apis.
 For example,